 The John F. Peto Studio Museum received funding this year from a grant administered by the Ocean County Cultural & Heritage Commission from funds granted by the New Jersey State Council on the Arts and the New Jersey Historical Commission, a division of the Department of State.

 We are a Blue Star Museum

 Again this year, we are participating in the Blue Star Museums program which provides free museum admission to active-duty military personnel and their families all summer long.
-The program runs through Labor Day weekend.
+The program runs from Armed Forces Day through Labor Day weekend.
 Come visit!